-Figure 3-6 WAN Connection Type
+Figure 3-6 Choose WAN Connection Type

-The Router provides Auto-Detect function and supports three popular ways PPPoE, Dynamic IP and Static IP to connect to the Internet.
+The router provides Auto-Detect function and supports five popular ways Dynamic IP, Static IP, PPPoE/Russian PPPoE, L2TP/Russian L2TP and PPTP/Russian PPTP to connect to the Internet.
 It's recommended that you make use of the Auto-Detect function.
+If you select Auto-Detect, the router will automatically detect the connection type your ISP provides.
 If you are sure of what kind of connection type your ISP provides, you can select the very type and click Next to go on configuring.